rzmearns/spherapy/README.md

 ```

 ## SpaceTrack Credentials
-In order to calculate the position of a satellite at any given time, spherapy requires [TLE information](https://en.wikipedia.org/wiki/Two-line_element_set) for each satellite which is accurate for the given time period (or 'epoch').
+In order to calculate the position of a historical satellite at any given time, spherapy requires [TLE information](https://en.wikipedia.org/wiki/Two-line_element_set) for each satellite which is accurate for the given time period (or 'epoch').
 TLE data can be obtained from either [Celestrak](https://celestrak.org/) or [Spacetrack](https://www.space-track.org/).
 Celestrak holds only the most recent TLE data for each satellite, while Spacetrack will provide historical TLE data. spherapy will fall back to using Celestrak if it cannot authenticate access to Spacetrack.
 In order to use Spacetrack, you must provide your [Spacetrack credentials](https://www.space-track.org/auth/createAccount) to spherapy.